anshulyadav32/website-dev0-1/README.md

 # DNS Status Website for dev0-1.com

+A React-based DNS ### `npm run eject`

+**Note: this is a one-way operation.
+Once you `eject`, you can't go back!**

+If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
+This command will remove the single build dependency from your project.

+### `npm run neon`

+Runs the Neon CLI commands for managing your Neon Postgres database.

+Example: `npm run neon -- projects list`

+See [Neon documentation](https://neon.tech/docs/reference/neon-cli) for more information.

+### `npm run vercel`

+Runs Vercel CLI commands for managing your Vercel deployments.

+Example: `npm run vercel -- --help`

+### `npm run deploy`

+Deploys your application to Vercel.

+For production deployment: `npm run deploy -- --prod`

-A React-based DNS monitoring dashboard for the domain dev0-1.com owned by @anshulyadav32.
+See [VERCEL.md](VERCEL.md) for detailed deployment instructions.oring dashboard for the domain dev0-1.com owned by @anshulyadav32.

 ## Features